SAP-samples/teched2025-DA266/README.md

         - 02_Payment Delay Training.ipynb
         - 03_Payment Delay Inference.ipynb
         - 04_Publish_Data_Product.ipynb

-**IMPORTANT**
+>[!NOTE]
+>**IMPORTANT**
-1. **Start with the Exercise notebooks** to follow the guided workflow and implement each step yourself.
+>1. **Start with the Exercise notebooks** to follow the guided workflow and implement each step yourself.
-2. **Refer to the Solution notebooks** for completed code and best practices.
+>2. **Refer to the Solution notebooks** for completed code and best practices.
-3. **Follow the notebook order** (as indicated by the numbering) for a logical progression from data understanding to publishing a data product.
+>3. **Follow the notebook order** (as indicated by the numbering) for a logical progression from data understanding to publishing a data product.
-4. **Publishing to BDC**: The final notebook in each scenario demonstrates how to expose your results as a data product using Delta Sharing and the SAP BDC Connect SDK.
+>4. **Publishing to BDC**: The final notebook in each scenario demonstrates how to expose your results as a data product using Delta Sharing and the SAP BDC Connect SDK.

-5. **All users share the same UNITY CATALOG**, which is already pre-created in the system.
+>5. **All users share the same UNITY CATALOG**, which is already pre-created in the system.
-6. To get data separation, **each user creates his own SCHEMA** within the shared UNITY CATALOG.
+>6.
+To get data separation, **each user creates his own SCHEMA** within the shared UNITY CATALOG.

+> [NOTE]
+> Useful information that users should know, even when skimming content.

 ## Contributing
 Please read the [CONTRIBUTING.md](./CONTRIBUTING.md) to understand the contribution guidelines.